 Consider further these sources.

-I think today’s border and butter tarts, wherever they be, have their ultimate origin in this baked dish of pastry with Middle Ages, or yet older, origins.
+I think today’s border and butter tarts, wherever made, must have their ultimate origin in this baked dish of Middle Ages, or yet older, origins.
 Ultimately, the butter tart may be Norman – have come in in 1066 – as the French frangipane is very similar.

-It has been proposed that the Ontario butter tart is connected to pecan pie down south, or the Quebec tarte au sucre, but I don’t think so.
-The shape and taste of these other delicacies, albeit similar ingredients often appear, are rather different.
-Perhaps though the predecessor of pecan pie comes from the Scots-Irish, who were composed partly of the Borders people.
-Quebec’s sugar pie comes from France, IMO, as there are pies called tarte au sucre in different French provinces which bear a clear resemblance to the Quebec sweet specialty.
+Some people feel the Ontario butter tart is connected to pecan pie from the United States, or the Quebec tarte au sucre, but I don’t think so.
+The shape and taste of these other delicacies, albeit similar ingredients are used, are rather different.
+Perhaps though the predecessor of pecan pie was brought by the Scots-Irish, as this group included a component of Borders people (Ulster Irish, Borders, and southern Scots formed an ethnic and cultural unity).